Whitman County, Washington: Politics

 Despite the county historically voting for Republicans, Whitman County has a reputation as being far more socially liberal than other counties in Eastern Washington due to the presence of Washington State University in Pullman.
-It is part of Washington's 5th congressional district and is represented by Republican Cathy McMorris Rodgers.
+It is part of Washington's 5th congressional district and is represented by Republican Michael Baumgartner.
 Quite conservative, rural Whitman was one of only three counties in the state to be won by Barry Goldwater in 1964.
-Since that election, the county has been won by the winning candidate in all but three presidential elections, 1976, 2012, and 2016.
 Richard Nixon, Ronald Reagan, Bill Clinton, and George W. Bush each won the county twice.

 In 2008, Barack Obama received 51.57% of the Whitman County vote.
 In 2012, he received 46.9% of the vote, with Mitt Romney winning with a 49.7% plurality.
 Whitman was the only county in eastern Washington to approve same-sex marriage via Referendum 74.
 It was the only county to vote in favor of Referendum 74 while voting for the Republican candidate for president.
 Whitman County voters also approved marijuana legalization via Initiative 502.

-By 2016, the county was considered Democratic in regards to federal elections.
+By 2016, the county was considered Democratic in regard to federal elections.
 Hillary Clinton won the county in 2016 and also voted for Patty Murray in 2016.
 However, Republican Bill Bryant won this county over incumbent Democrat Jay Inslee by a percentage point in the concurrent gubernatorial election.
 In the 2020 elections, the majority of the county voted for Democrat Joe Biden for president and re-elected Inslee for governor.
 Both received majority of the county vote with Inslee becoming the first Democratic gubernatorial candidate to win a county in Eastern Washington since Gary Locke in 2000.
-However, the county still votes Republican in congressional elections.
+However, the county still votes Republican in U.S. House elections.

 In 2020, 52.9% of residents voted for Biden while 42.9% voted for Trump, a 10% margin for Biden.

+The county was one of two in Eastern Washington to vote for 2018 Washington Initiative 1639, which strengthened gun laws, along with neighboring Spokane County.